“Like a human being, a company has to have an internal communication mechanism, a ‘nervous system’ to coordinate its actions.” Bill Gates.

-The Agile approach is particularly suitable for distributed team management as the focus is on distributing project deliverables across the project timeline.
+The Agile approach is particularly suitable for managing remote teams as the focus is on distributing project deliverables across the project timeline.
 That facilitates the immediate identification of bottlenecks and time-lags.

 Adopt the part of Agile that suits your project.
 Do not worry about the processes.